redis/redis-doc/commands/bitcount.md

 For instance day 0 is the first day the application was put online, day 1 the next day, and so forth.

-Every time an user performs a page view, the application can register that in the current day the user visited the web site using the `SETBIT` command setting the bit corresponding to the current day.
+Every time a user performs a page view, the application can register that in the current day the user visited the web site using the `SETBIT` command setting the bit corresponding to the current day.